 Tickets, Validity and Prices For Public Transport in Stockholm

-Notice that this card is NOT the tourist visitor card Stockholm Pass which grants you access to museums, sights, attractions and boat trips.
-The SL-Access complements the Stockholm Pass offering a cheaper way to travel on public transportation in Stockholm.
-You can buy the SL-Access travel card along the Stockholm Pass or independently.
+Notice that this card is NOT the tourist visitor card Go City Stockholm Pass which grants you access to museums, sights, attractions and boat trips.
+The SL-Access complements the Stockholm card offering a cheaper way to travel on public transportation in Stockholm.

 Single ticket prices for transportation in Stockholm are as follow: